Thai air strikes hit two Cambodian targets

 Thailand has carried out air strikes on Cambodia, hitting two military targets on Thursday, as the countries’ border conflict intensified, with clashes reported in six locations.

-Six F-16 fighter jets were deployed late Thursday morning from Ubon Ratchathani province, hitting two “Cambodian military targets on the ground”, Col Ritcha Suksuwanon, a Royal Thai Army deputy spokesperson, told reporters.
+Six F-16 fighter jets were deployed late Thursday morning from Ubon Ratchathani province, hitting two “Cambodian military targets on the ground”, the army said.

 The air strikes came a few hours after Cambodian soldiers opened fire at a Thai military base in the northeastern province of Surin and launched rockets towards Si Sa Ket, according to the army.